 The NFI-ODCE Index is maintained by National Council of Real Estate Investment Fiduciaries (NCREIF).
 NCREIF is a not-for-profit trade association that provides to its membership, and the academic and investment community, commercial real estate data.
 Its membership is composed of investment managers, plan sponsors, academicians, consultants, appraisers, CPAs and other service providers involved in institutional real estate investments.
 NCREIF is not regulated by any federal or state agency.
 Index returns and other information are available free of charge at www.ncreif.org.
 The NFI-ODCE Index is composed of privately offered, non-traded institutional real estate funds that do not have a set termination date or finite life.
 These funds offer periodic subscriptions and redemptions.
-To be in the Index, a fund must comply with the NCREIF Real Estate Information in accordance with the NCREIF data policies.
+To be in the Index, a fund must comply with the NCREIF Real Estate Information Standards, consisting of annual audits, quarterly valuations and time-weighted returns.
+Furthermore, a fund must submit information in accordance with the NCREIF data policies.
 Index returns are capitalization-weighted based on the size of the funds in the Index and reported gross of fees.
 The Index is reconstituted on a calendar quarter basis when a fund closes or no longer meets inclusion criteria or when NCREIF accepts new funds.
 There is no minimum fund capitalization for inclusion in the index and the range of capitalization of funds in the index is not publicly available.
 Neither NCREIF nor the NFI-ODCE Index are regulated by the SEC.
 NFI-ODCE Index criteria are determined by a committee of NCREIF and may be revised from time to time.
 If criteria are changed, the Fund will notify shareholders and revise its prospectus accordingly, including disclosing the impact on investment strategy and portfolio characteristics.